Auckland City FC: 2014

 Auckland City played Moroccan league champions Moghreb Tétouan in a play-off for the quarter-finals on 10 December.
-The match finished goalless, with Auckland winning 4–3 in a penalty shoot-out and qualifying for a quarter-final clash against AFC Champions League winners ES Sétif.
+The match finished goalless, with Auckland winning 4–3 in a penalty shoot-out and qualifying for a quarter-final clash against CAF Champions League winners ES Sétif.
 Auckland City defeated ES Sétif 1–0, courtesy of a John Irving goal, and advanced to the semi-finals for the first time ever.

 Auckland played Copa Libertadores champions San Lorenzo in the semifinals, but lost 2–1.
 A shock seemed possible when a second-half goal from Ángel Berlanga cancelled out Pablo Barrientos' first-half strike for San Lorenzo, but substitute Mauro Matos netted San Lorenzo's winner in extra time.

-They finished the tournament with a historic 4-2 penalty shootout win over CONCACAF Champions League winners Cruz Azul in the third-place playoff after a 1–1 draw at full time, with substitute Sanni Issa scoring the ultimate penalty just days after signing for the club.
+They finished the tournament with a historic 4–2 penalty shootout win over CONCACAF Champions League winners Cruz Azul in the third-place playoff after a 1–1 draw at full time, with substitute Sanni Issa scoring the ultimate penalty just days after signing for the club.
 The result gained the side worldwide acclaim, as the team of part-timers and amateurs defied all expectations in the competition.
 Club stalwart and defender Ivan Vicelich came third in the Golden Ball award for best player at the tournament, behind Cristiano Ronaldo and Sergio Ramos of Real Madrid.

+2025

+Auckland qualified for the only spot allocated to the OFC in the upcoming 2025 FIFA Club World Cup, the first edition to be held under the new expanded format.
+They were drawn into Group C, where they lost 10–0 to Bayern Munich and 6–0 to Benfica.
+In the final match of the group stage, Auckland City achieved a 1–1 draw against Boca Juniors.
+Auckland earned $3.58 million USD for participating in the competition and another $1 million USD for securing a draw with Boca Juniors.

 Colours and badge

-Auckland City's regular kit colours are faintly striped royal blue shirts and shorts with white socks.
-The current crest, in use since the club's inception, features the Sky Tower, an iconic Auckland landmark.